 Low blood pressure

-The symptoms of arrhythmias may resemble other medical conditions.
-Consult your doctor for a diagnosis.
+The symptoms of arrhythmias may look like other medical conditions.
+See your healthcare

 What are the components of a permanent pacemaker/ICD?

-A permanent pacemaker or ICD has three main components:
+A permanent pacemaker or ICD has 3 main components:

 Electrodes, which are found on each lead.

 Pacemakers can "sense" when the heart's natural rate falls below the rate that has

 Pacemakers that pace either the right atrium or the right ventricle are called "single-chamber"

 pacemakers.
 Pacemakers that pace both the right atrium and right ventricle of the